jamesduncancss/jamesduncancss/README.md

 - 👋 Hi, I’m @jamesduncancss
 - 👀 I’m interested in HTML, CSS and Javascript (React!
+Node.js + related libraries + vanilla JS as mch as I can learn!)
 - 🌱 I’m currently learning more about JS!
 Vue.js using the Ionic Vue library

 <!---